libreas/libreas.github.io/ausgabe40/toledo/main.md

 that invisibilizes the other, I take a political attitude.
-It can be anti-racist, decolonial, political, or it can serve the molds of capitalism, the hegemonic discourse of doing science, a literature that promotes \"a single history\", as Chimammanda Adichie says, and that considers only white men as classics, while women are barely read, and black women are not even known.
+It can be anti-racist, decolonial, political, or it can serve the molds of capitalism, the hegemonic discourse of doing science, a literature that promotes "a single history", as Chimammanda Adichie says, and that considers only white men as classics, while women are barely read, and black women are not even known.